iltommi/qdb-documentation/source/reference/qdb_shell.rst

 .. option:: --daemon <address>:<port>

-   Specifies the address and port of the daemon daemon on which the shell will connect.
+   Specifies the address and port of the quasardb daemon on which the shell will connect.
    Either a DNS name, an IPv4 or an IPv6 address.

    Argument